 We chose the Luxor to stay for that one night before driving to the Grand Canyon the next day and starting our little road adventure.
 Why Luxor?
 Because I read online that it was supposed to be haunted and I am always looking to find ghosts where we stay (but never do *sad face*).

 The Luxor is not the grandest or most luxurious place to stay in Vegas and after staying there, I won’t be staying there again.
 We stayed in the pyramid and the room was okay but it was a little too dark and stuffy for me.
 But it was cheap so we got what we paid for (it was also covered by our Chase reward points, booked through the Chase rewards portal).

 If I could give you one piece of advice about going to Vegas is don’t go in September.
 It was so hot and I don’t care who says dry hot is better than humid hot, dry hot still means it is hot.
 Luckily, it cooled off a lot as we made our way to the Grand Canyon (along with some rain as rain periodically comes and goes throughout the day around the Grand Canyon, Sedona and surrounding areas in Arizona this time of year).

 People often reference to Vegas as one of the cheaper travel destinations in the United States and that is because the hotels aren’t usually too expensive (unless you stay at the Bellagio).
-What is the expensive part are the drinks, food and electric lettuce (my favorite part of vegas is the electric lettuce…and hiking at the Red Rocks).
+What is the expensive part are the drinks and food.

 Day 2: Drive from Vegas to the Grand Canyon